Southampton F.C. in European football: First round

 After being relegated to the Second Division the previous season, Southampton qualified for the final instance of the short lived Texaco Cup.
-Alongside 15 other English teams split into four groups of Round Robin format, the top two from each group would progress to the Quarter-Finals where they would be drawn against Scottish opposition.
+Alongside 15 other English teams split into four groups of Round Robin format, the top two from each group would progress to the quarter-finals where they would be drawn against Scottish opposition.
 Southampton's group consisted of West Ham, Luton Town and Leyton Orient which they topped after being undefeated.
 The knockout stages were a two-legged affair and Southampton were drawn a tough fixture against Rangers F.C. but managed to win convincingly 5–1 on aggregate despite playing away in front of 35,000.
 The semi final against Oldham Athletic proved just as routine with Southampton winning 5–2 over the two legs which progressed them through to the final against Newcastle United.
-Despite winning the first leg, the previous season's FA Cup winners proved the gap between divisions was too large for Southampton to overcome and won the tournament with two goals in extra time.
+Despite winning the first leg, the previous season's FA Cup finalists proved the gap between divisions was too large for Southampton to overcome and won the tournament with two goals in extra time.